 Chapter 19: Nation-Making and Nationalism

+Final Draft 2017

 Natalia Sobrevilla Perea

 University of Kent

 © Do not paraphrase or cite without permission of the author.

 Abstract

 Conflicts between the Spanish Crown and colonizers created tumultuous conditions in which enemies became allies and the seeds of nationalism were sown amidst treachery and betrayal.
 This chapter examines the chaotic nineteenth century and how it set the stage for debates that have lasted to the present regarding how Andean nations should be conceptualized and constituted and how to define citizenship.